brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

        <int>         <dbl> <dbl>  <dbl>
     1     22          5513 0.744 0.0611

-## Estimated average relative treatment effect of thrombectomy across stroke types
+## Estimated average treatment effect of thrombectomy across trials

 ### Early

-The model estimate for the average relative treatment effect of thrombectomy for early stroke is summarized in the following table.
+The model estimate for the average treatment effect of thrombectomy across early stroke trials is summarized in the following table.

     # A tibble: 1 × 5
       median   mad   low  high prob_pos
        <dbl> <dbl> <dbl> <dbl>    <dbl>
-    1  0.728 0.115 0.487 0.967        1
+    1  0.723 0.114 0.482 0.959        1

-When translated from the log odds scale, these values correspond to an estimated 107% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 62.8% to 163%).
-The probability of a positive average relative treatment effect of thrombectomy for this patient population is estimated by the model to be 100%.
+These values correspond to an estimated 106% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 61.9% to 161%, P(+) = 100%).

 ### Large

-The model estimate for the average relative treatment effect of thrombectomy for large stroke is summarized in the following table.
+The model estimate for the average treatment effect of thrombectomy across large stroke trials is summarized in the following table.

     # A tibble: 1 × 5
       median   mad   low  high prob_pos
        <dbl> <dbl> <dbl> <dbl>    <dbl>
-    1   1.01 0.234 0.397  1.52    0.992
+    1   1.00 0.229 0.437  1.50    0.998

-When translated from the log odds scale, these values correspond to an estimated 174% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 48.7% to 360%).
-The probability of a positive average relative treatment effect of thrombectomy for this patient population is estimated by the model to be 99.2%.
+These values correspond to an estimated 173% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 54.8% to 347%, P(+) = 99.8%).

 ### Late

-The model estimate for the average relative treatment effect of thrombectomy for late stroke is summarized in the following table.
+The model estimate for the average treatment effect of thrombectomy across late stroke trials is summarized in the following table.

     # A tibble: 1 × 5
       median   mad    low  high prob_pos
        <dbl> <dbl>  <dbl> <dbl>    <dbl>
-    1  0.950 0.378 0.0158  1.75    0.977
+    1  0.958 0.410 0.0760  1.74    0.980

-When translated from the log odds scale, these values correspond to an estimated 159% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 1.59% to 476%).
-The probability of a positive average relative treatment effect of thrombectomy for this patient population is estimated by the model to be 97.7%.
+These values correspond to an estimated 161% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 7.9% to 467%, P(+) = 98%).

 ### Basilar

-The model estimate for the average relative treatment effect of thrombectomy for basilar stroke is summarized in the following table.
+The model estimate for the average relative treatment effect of thrombectomy across basilar stroke trials is summarized in the following table.

     # A tibble: 1 × 5
       median   mad    low  high prob_pos
        <dbl> <dbl>  <dbl> <dbl>    <dbl>
-    1  0.700 0.339 -0.172  1.43    0.956
+    1  0.704 0.353 -0.163  1.43    0.951

-When translated from the log odds scale, these values correspond to an estimated 101% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI -15.8% to 317%).
-The probability of a positive average relative treatment effect of thrombectomy for this patient population is estimated by the model to be 95.5%.
+These values correspond to an estimated 102% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI -15.1% to 319%, P(+) = 95.1%).

-## Anticipated relative treatment effect of thrombectomy in a new trial across stroke type
+## Anticipated relative treatment effect of thrombectomy in a new trial

-The model estimate for the variation in the trial-specific relative treatment effect of thrombectomy for each stroke type is summarized in the following table.
+The model estimate for the variation in the trial-specific treatment effect of thrombectomy for each stroke type is summarized in the following table.

     # A tibble: 4 × 5
       data    median   mad     low  high
       <chr>    <dbl> <dbl>   <dbl> <dbl>
-    1 large    0.332 0.284 0.0164  1.26
+    1 large    0.316 0.274 0.0150  1.20
-    2 early    0.139 0.121 0.00716 0.507
+    2 early    0.146 0.125 0.00769 0.516
-    3 late     0.751 0.327 0.321   1.83
+    3 late     0.765 0.312 0.315   1.68
-    4 basilar  0.664 0.326 0.216   1.63
+    4 basilar  0.661 0.321 0.194   1.64

-When taken together with the estimates for the average relative treatment effects, these estimates of trial-specific treatment effect heterogeneity can be used to calculate the anticipated relative treatment effect of thrombectomy in a new trial.
+When taken together with the estimates for the average relative treatment effects, these estimates of trial-specific treatment effect heterogeneity can be used to forecast the expected treatment effect of thrombectomy in a new trial, which we call the anticipated treatment effect.

     # A tibble: 4 × 6
       data    median   mad    low  high prob_pos
       <chr>    <dbl> <dbl>  <dbl> <dbl>    <dbl>
-    1 large    1.02  0.367 -0.300  2.25    0.956
+    1 large    1.02  0.360 -0.284  2.10    0.959
-    2 early    0.726 0.180  0.191  1.22    0.99
+    2 early    0.723 0.181  0.185  1.24    0.990
-    3 late     0.951 0.808 -1.17   2.90    0.857
+    3 late     0.969 0.837 -1.19   3.01    0.854
-    4 basilar  0.726 0.708 -1.31   2.36    0.829
+    4 basilar  0.721 0.740 -1.34   2.51    0.820

 ### Early

-When translated from the log odds scale, the anticipated odds ratio for thrombectomy in a new early stroke trial is 2.07 (95% CI 1.21 to 3.38).
+The anticipated treatment effect of thrombectomy in a new early stroke trial has an odds ratio of 2.06 (95% CI 1.2 to 3.47, P(+) = 99%).

 ### Large

-When translated from the log odds scale, the anticipated odds ratio for thrombectomy in a new large stroke trial is 2.78 (95% CI 0.741 to 9.49).
+The anticipated treatment effect of thrombectomy in a new large stroke trial has an odds ratio of 2.76 (95% CI 0.752 to 8.16, P(+) = 95.9%).

 ### Late

-When translated from the log odds scale, the anticipated odds ratio for thrombectomy in a new late stroke trial is 2.59 (95% CI 0.309 to 18.2).
+The anticipated treatment effect of thrombectomy in a new late stroke trial has an odds ratio of 2.63 (95% CI 0.304 to 20.3, P(+) = 85.4%).

 ### Basilar

-When translated from the log odds scale, the anticipated odds ratio for thrombectomy in a new basilar stroke trial is 2.07 (95% CI 0.271 to 10.6).
+The anticipated treatment effect of thrombectomy in a new basilar stroke trial has an odds ratio of 2.06 (95% CI 0.261 to 12.2, P(+) = 82%).